Elliptical wing

 An elliptical wing is a wing planform whose leading and trailing edges each approximate two segments of an ellipse.
 It is not to be confused with annular wings, which may be elliptically shaped.

 Relatively few aircraft have adopted the elliptical wing, an even-smaller number of which attained mass production; the majority of aircraft that did use this feature were introduced during the 1930s and 1940s.
 Perhaps the most famous aircraft to feature an elliptical wing is the Supermarine Spitfire, a Second World War-era British fighter aircraft.
-Another major application was the Heinkel He 70 "Blitz", a German fast mail plane and reconnaissance bomber; early versions of the He 111 bomber also used such a wing configuration before a simpler design was adopted for economic reasons.
+Another example was the Heinkel He 70 "Blitz", a German fast mail plane and reconnaissance bomber; early versions of the He 111 bomber also used such a wing configuration before a simpler design was adopted for economic reasons.

 Properties

 Theoretically, the most efficient way to create lift is to generate it in an elliptical spanwise distribution across the wing.
-There is no inherent superiority to pure elliptical shapes, and wings with other planforms can be optimized to give elliptical spanwise lift distributions.
+There is no inherent superiority to pure elliptical shapes and wings with other planforms can be optimized to give elliptical spanwise lift distributions.

-The basic elliptical wing shape also has disadvantages:
+The basic elliptical wing shape has disadvantages: